Take your customer engagement to the next level in 2022

 Are you ready to take your marketing automation to the next level this year?
 Then start by considering your marketing automation readiness and focus on creating the right customer journeys.

-Marketing automation technology offers great opportunities but without solid strategy its value remains unclear.
-Learning new skills, routines and ways of working takes time for an individual, and in a similar way direction, patience and planning is required to adopt marketing automation in an organization.
-All those different elements – data, personalization, journeys, automation, orchestration of various channels, analytics – is too much to handle at the same time if there is no clear plan.
+Marketing automation technology offers great opportunities, but without a solid strategy, its value remains unclear.
+Learning new skills, routines, and ways of working takes time for an individual, and in a similar way, direction, patience and planning are required to adopt marketing automation in an organisation.
+All those different elements – data, personalisation, journeys, automation, orchestration of various channels, analytics – is too much to handle at the same time if there is no clear plan.

 Assess marketing automation readiness

 No matter if you are taking marketing automation technology into use or have already been using it for some time, it is good to do a status check on a regular basis.
 This means an assessment of marketing automation’s core enablers: is it providing the value it is expected to, or if not, then what’s preventing that?